Vibes Aren't Enough

 Consider these mistakes:

-- Kyron Drones "threw" an interception to Wake Forest defensive lineman Dallas Afalava.
-Wake took over deep inside Virginia Tech territory, and settled for a field goal.
+- Facing a collapsing pocket, Kyron Drones "threw" an interception to Wake Forest defensive lineman Dallas Afalava in the opening period.
+Wake took over deep inside Virginia Tech territory and settled for a field goal.

 - On Wake's fourth possession, Ben Bell roughed Robby Ashford on a third-and-8, extending Wake's drive beyond midfield.
 They scored just four plays later, taking a 10-7 lead.